Home

 (6) Provide or collaborate on restoration and compensation where required.

-The model has six steps that describe how the company works towards more responsible and sustainable business practices, and provides a holistic approach to due diligence as a method.
+The model has six steps that describe how the company works for more responsible and sustainable business practices and provides a holistic approach to due diligence as a method.

-ENTEC The Group's ethical guidelines apply to all employees in the Group, including subsidiaries, and shall form the basis for all professional practice, regardless of where they work in the Group.
-Brimer employees shall show respect for the interaction between technology/professional practice and human values, and contribute to openness about the consequences of technological/professional solutions for society, the environment and individuals.
-A precautionary approach is sought in all work.
+Brimer AS's ethical guidelines apply to all employees, including subsidiaries, and shall form the basis for all professional practice regardless of where one practices their profession.
+Brimer AS's employees shall show respect for the interaction between technology/professional practice and human values, and contribute to openness about the consequences of technological/professional solutions for society, the environment and the individual.
+A precautionary approach is sought to be used in all work.

-Employees at Brimer shall strive for honesty, openness and correct and good behavior towards employees, customers, suppliers, competitors, business associates and authorities.
-The company and its employees shall ensure that they do not contribute to human rights violations and are aware of their social responsibility.
+Employees in Brimer AS shall strive for honesty, openness and correct and good conduct towards employees, customers, suppliers, competitors, business partners and authorities.
+The company and employees shall ensure that they do not contribute to violations of human rights and are aware of their social responsibility.

-The company recognizes its responsibility to promote and respect fundamental human rights and decent working conditions in the production of goods and provision of services.
+The Company recognizes its responsibility to promote and comply with fundamental human rights and decent working conditions in connection with the production of goods and the provision of services.

-The Supplier Conduct Principles have been established to ensure safe working conditions throughout Brimer 's supply chain, ensuring that workers are treated with respect and dignity, impartially and fairly, that business operations are environmentally sound, and that operations are conducted in accordance with internationally recognized principles and relevant international conventions (including the UN Global Compact, ILO conventions, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights, and UN Conventions on the Rights of the Child).
-Brimer expects all its suppliers to act in accordance with the Supplier Conduct Principles and obtains written confirmation of this.
+Supplier Conduct Principles have been established to ensure safe working conditions throughout Brimer AS's supply chain, and ensure that workers are treated with respect and dignity, impartially and fairly, that business operations are environmentally sound, and that the business is conducted in accordance with internationally recognized principles and relevant international conventions (including the UN Global Compact, ILO conventions, OECD Guidelines for Multinational Enterprises, UN Guiding Principles on Business and Human Rights, and UN Conventions on the Rights of the Child).
+Brimer AS expects all its suppliers to act in accordance with the Supplier Conduct Principles, and obtains written confirmation of this.

-Brimer conducts annual due diligence of its value chain to identify, prevent, mitigate and account for actual and potential negative impacts of its own operations, supply chain and the operations of its business partners.
+Brimer AS conducts an annual due diligence assessment of its value chain to identify, prevent, mitigate and account for actual and potential negative consequences of its own operations, supply chain and the operations of its business partners.

 Results from due diligence assessments

-Based on the company's due diligence assessment, it has been identified that there is some risk of negative impacts on fundamental human rights and decent working conditions in the supply chain.
+Based on the company's due diligence assessment, it has been revealed that there is some risk of negative impacts on fundamental human rights and decent working conditions in the supply chain.
+It has been identified that the greatest risk of potential negative impact is associated with suppliers with production in countries with a higher risk of corruption and human rights violations according to the Human Rights Index, and the "Corruption Perceptions Index".

-As far as Brimer has assessed, no objectionable conditions relating to fundamental human rights and decent working conditions have been identified in the supply chain used by the company.
+No objectionable conditions regarding basic human rights and decent working conditions have been identified in the supply chain used by the company so far.
+Brimer AS has considered.

 Name Navnesen